shejialuo/hexo-blog/source/_posts/CS149-Assignment4-Big-Graph-Processing-in-OpenMP.md

 + Don't store temporary, thread specific data in an array indexed by th thread id or rank.
 + When parallelizing an algorithm, partition data sets along cache lines, not across cache lines.

 The last tip is what we could do.
-So we could use `schedule(dynamic, chunk_size)` for openmp to improve efficiency.
+So we could use `schedule(dynamic, chunk_size)` for openMP to improve efficiency.

 ### Hybrid BFS

 The pairing of the top-down approach with the bottom-up approach is complementary, since when the frontier is its largest, the bottom-up approach will be at its best whereas the top-down approach will be at its worst, and vice versa.

 So the idea is simple.
 Uses the Top Down BFS for steps when the frontier is large.
 We begin each search with the Top Down BFS and continue until the frontier becomes too large, at which point we switch to the Bottom Up BFS.